-If you do not find the absorption lines, make sure the light is passing through the gem and into the end of your spectroscope.
-Turn off all the other room lights so they are not affecting your reading.
-Make sure you are using a gem with a distinct absorption pattern.
-(Ruby is excellent for this.)
-If you are still having trouble finding the absorption pattern, you are not looking straight down the tube.
-Set the light opening to the middle position and move your head slightly from side to side.
+If you can’t find the absorption lines, make sure the light is passing through the gem and into the end of your spectroscope.
+Turn off all other room lights so they’re not affecting your reading.
+Make sure you’re using a gem with a distinctive absorption pattern, like a natural or synthetic ruby.

-If you have an IGS Advanced Prism Spectroscope, now is the time to use the scale.
-Slide the focus tube in and out until the scale is clear and easy to read.
+If you have an advanced spectroscope with a scale, focus your instrument until the scale is clear and easy to read.

 Ruby displays strong double absorption lines at 475 and 476.5 and at 692.8 and 694.2 nanometers (nm).
 Choose a strong line, such as 475 nm.
 Adjust the scale position until the 475 marker lines up with the strong absorption line you are viewing.
 The scale markers at 476.5, 692.8, and 694.2 nm should then line up with the other strong absorption lines.
 Adjust the scale until the markers are on the known strong lines of the ruby absorption spectrum.